-This self-paced homestudy program is an affordable, robust online course that will start you on your journey to becoming a skilled neurofeedback practitioner
+This self-paced program is an affordable, robust online course that will start you on your journey to becoming a skilled trauma-informed neurofeedback practitioner!

 Neurofeedback makes use of the brain’s capacity for change to reshape brain networks.
 It is a way to directly train the brain to function better.
 Neurofeedback is a research-supported treatment to manage arousal, sharpen attention, relieve anxiety, and improve learning …without medication.

 Our brains are constantly being shaped by experience.
 Repeated experience (both positive and negative) shapes the connections among neurons.
 Neurofeedback training makes use of the brain’s capacity to reshape its habitual organization through activation of its natural neuroplasticity.
 These small changes, frequently enough repeated, lead to changes in how our brains work.

 Although the technology is complex, the process is simple, painless, and non-invasive.
 One learns to alter one’s brain activity through feedback and practice.
 With neurofeedback, you get instantaneous information or feedback about changes in your brain’s electrical activity.
 Every half second, your brain activity is compared to your goal for change.
 When you meet the goal you receive a visual and auditory signal and “reward”.
 When you don’t there is no reward.

 Medications just treat symptoms, but do not correct the source of the problem in the brain.
 In neurofeedback we target brain activity that may be responsible to habitual maladaptive patterns.
 This allows you to reshape your brain activity, not just mask your symptoms.